rjbultitude/scrolling-slider/README.md

 ## Documentation
 It works in conjunction with native scroll by managing the scroll position dynamically

 ### Get started
-Add the jQuery 1.7+ to your project
+Add the jQuery 1.7+ to your project.

-Add the jquery.scrolling.slider.js file to your project Include the styles from scrolling-slider.css.
+Add the jquery.scrolling.slider.js file to your project.

+Include the styles from scrolling-slider.css.
 The default styles use a consistent width and height but you can set them to anything you like of the list items as necessary.

-You can can also use either classes or data attributes in your HTML as per the example page The mobile mode for this plugin turns off the horiontal scrollign and stacks the list items vertcially.
+You can can also use either classes or data attributes in your HTML as per the example page.

+The mobile mode for this plugin turns off the horiontal scrollign and stacks the list items vertcially.
 If you want to turn this feature off set the break point to 0 in your app code like so:

 ```
 scrollingSlider.breakPoint = 0;
 ```